mfelleisen/Qwirkle/Lib/README.md

 ## Library Files

-functionality that should probably exist in Racket's libraries
+this library provides functionality that should probably (or may) exist in Racket's libraries

 | file | purpose |
 |--------------------- | ------- |